Old Road along Loch Striven

 Back to Search

 From the telephone box at the end of the public road, the original route goes at first beside the loch.
-However, this line is reportedly overgrown and wet, so it may be preferable to take the estate road past the lodge and then turn left to reach and follow the shore road.
+However, this line is reportedly overgrown and wet, so it may be preferable to take the estate road past the lodge, turning left about 400m later to reach and follow the shore road north and over the bridge.
 The route continues higher up on the hillside above the loch through attractive oak and birch woods, where pleasant stretches of grassy path alternate with some very wet and boggy sections.
 Waymarkers show the route at several points.
 A fingerpost marks the north end of the right of way on the B836.

 Explore Cowal walked this old route south to north and back again in February 2015, then helpfully blogged about the experience - it's a great read with an interactive map and loads of photos.